Skip to main content

 • If Detect is selected, you can set a specific threshold using the level THRESHOLD control on the right.
 After clicking Start, any input signal level exceeding this threshold will start the recording.
 You can then manually stop the recording by clicking Stop.
 You can also adjust the threshold by dragging the slider that appears on the horizontal input level meters above the RECORDING section: Any input level reaching the slider position will start the recording.
 Double-click the slider to reset the threshold to its default value (-12 dB).

 • Sync: Select Sync to start recording audio in time with the Pattern Grid.
-If the focused Sound Slot contains neither an Audio nor Sampler plug-in, the recorded Sample will be loaded automatically into a Sampler plug-in as the first Take.
+If the focused Sound Slot contains neither an Audio nor a Sampler plug-in, the recorded Sample will be loaded automatically into a Sampler plug-in as the first Take.
 After that, you must trigger the Sampler with MIDI Events to playback the audio.

 • When Sync is selected, the recording starts in sync with the sequencer after clicking Start.
 The recording will begin at the start of the next bar.
 The LENGTH control on the right allows you to choose a length for the recording: either 1, 2, 4, 8, or 16 bars, or choose Free if you do not want to set a duration limit to the recording.
 You can click Stop to end recording at any time, and the recording will stop at the next bar.